TERMS AND CONDITIONS

 9.6.1 No changes can be made to a reservation once a passenger has checked in for a flight.

-9.6.3 Flight changes, subject to seat availability and charges, must be made prior to the scheduled flight check-in time by telephoning or visiting FlyMontserrat’s office in Montserrat or visiting FlyMontserrat’s handling agents in Antigua, (both subject to opening hours).
-Tickets that have not been changed prior to ticketed check-in time will be considered flown and have no value.
+9.6.3 Flight changes, subject to seat availability and charges, must be made by telephoning or visiting FlyMontserrat’s office in Montserrat or visiting FlyMontserrat’s handling agents in Antigua, (both subject to opening hours).

 9.6.4 Where changes are permited, flight dates, times, and routes are changeable, subject to seat availability at the time, at the rate of US$35 per flight sector/per person/per change.
 For Full Y or YOW fares, in addition to the change fee, any price difference between the original ticket price paid and the new price available at the time of the flight change is charged.
 Please note that if the total price on the new flight is lower, no refund will be made and the change fee is still applicable.